Obstructed defecation: Surgical

 Surgical procedures can be considered in three groups: transvaginal, transabdominal and transanal; or as either manual techniques or stapling procedures.
 No surgical procedure has been demonstrated to be the best, and each has advantages and disadvantages.
 There are no widely accepted selection criteria for these surgical procedures.

 Partial division of puborectalis muscle

 This transanal manual procedure aims to relax the tension of a hypertrophic (overdeveloped) puborectalis muscle.
 The partial division can be done laterally (on one side) or at the posterior midline (in the middle at the back of the muscle).
 There are some positive reports of this proceudre, which was said to be more effective compared to non surgical treatments such as biofeedback and botulinom toxin A injections.
 However other reports state that this method is disappointing, failing to improve ODS symptoms for most patients.
 There is a high risk of fecal incontinence after this surgery and it is generally no longer recommended.

+Sacral nerve stimulation

+There is a limited amount of research on sacral nerve stimulation for constipation.
+Some of the reported benefits are increased frequency of defecation, decreased time per defecation, decreased straining and decreased perception of incomplete evacuation.

+Stapled transanal rectal resection (STARR)

+This procedure evolved from similar surgical treatments for prolapsed hemorrhoids.
+In obstructed defecation, they are used to correct rectoceles and rectal intussusception.
+The original STARR procedure uses 2 specially designed surgical staplers, which are inserted via the anus and enable excision of the full thickness of the excess bowel wall in the lower rectum.
+There is a modified procedure, called "Contour transtar".

+STARR procedure is reported to be effective at improving symptoms in obstructed defecation.
+In one large report on over 2000 patients who underwent STARR found that there was improvement in obstructed defecation symptoms and quality of life 12 months after the procedure.
+36% of patients had complications, such as defecatory urgency, bleeding, infections, pain, and fecal incontinence.
+However, longer term follow up studies for STARR show that in 13% of cases symptoms relapsed by 42 months after the procedure.
+Interestingly, there is weak correlation between the degree of improvement in symptoms and the size of the surgically corrected defects.
+According to one author, STARR or TRANS-STARR procedures are not suitable for abnormalities of the rectal wall in which the colon bends laterally (to one side).
+One report found that almost all patients with ODS who underwent the STARR procedure had an "hourglass" stricture and reduced size and length of the rectal ampulla visible on defecography after 4–6 months.